 Next week on the stock market

-What to expect from a selection of FTSE 100, FTSE 250 and selected overseas shares reporting next week.
+We take a look at what to expect from a selection of FTSE 100, FTSE 250 and selected other companies reporting next week.

 This article isn’t personal advice.
 If you’re not sure whether an investment is right for you please seek advice.
 If you choose to invest the value of your investment will rise and fall, so you could get back less than you put in.

 - The effects of further lockdowns will make themselves known in ITV's Studios business.

 - Trends are improving at Ibstock but how strong any recovery will be is still unclear.